Wilki406/Wilki406/README.md

  # Hi there, I'm Benjamin 👋

 I am currently a high school student with an interest in Programming.
-I have experience coding in Python, C++, HTML, CSS and C. As well as prototyping hardware solutions using Arduino and Expressif Microcontrollers.
+I have experience programming in Python, C++, HTML, CSS and C. As well as prototyping hardware solutions using Arduino and Expressif Microcontrollers.

   ### You can find me on: